Ladanakonechna/ln-website/_posts/2024-11-27-Trap_kerber_verlag.md

 ---
 layout: post
-title:  Walldrawing "Trap" at the cover of the catalog on developments in drawing since early Modernism.
-KERBER publishing house
+title:  Walldrawing "Trap" on the cover of the catalog on developments in drawing since early Modernism.
+KERBER Verlag, DE
 date:   2024-11-27
 categories: news
 ---